 Solution 1: Format this external hard drive to exFAT/FAT32

 It is possible that you just recently bought a new hard drive and found it is formatted as NTFS.
 In this case, if you don't have anything important on this drive or you have a copy of a data backup, you can simply format this external hard drive without worrying about data loss.
-To formatting this read-only hard drive, you can just go to Disk Utility and erase it.
+To formatting this read-only hard drive, you can just go to Disk Utility and Erase it.

 - APFS: If you plan to use the drive on macOS 10.15 Catalina, macOS 10.14 Mojave, and macOS 10.13 High Sierra, you can format it into APFS for better experience.

-- HFS+: It is also known as Mac OS Extended, whose later versions was added journaling to prevent corruption of the file system structure.
+- HFS+: It is also known as Mac OS Extended, whose later versions added journaling to prevent corruption of the file system structure.
 Therefore, you can choose HFS+ if you are going to use this external hard drive on macOS Sierra and earlier Mac operating systems.

-- FAT32/exFAT: If your storage device is an SD card or USB flash drive, and you'd like to use this portable drive both on Mac and Windows OS, you'd better erase it with exFAT or FAT32.
+- FAT32/exFAT: If your storage device is an SD card or USB flash drive, and you'd like to read-write this portable drive both on Mac and Windows OS, you'd better erase it with exFAT or FAT32.